mautic/developer-documentation-new/docs/themes/getting_started.rst

 Configuration File
 -----------

-The config file tells Mautic how to utilize the theme.
+The configuration file tells Mautic how to utilize the Theme.

 .. code-block:: json